 The Ancestral Puebloans believed that both sacred time (for religious purposes or ceremonies) and secular time (“everyday,” non-religious time) was regulated by the sun, moon, and stars.
 And they believed it to be crucial that their events take place at the correct moment, with the sun, moon, and stars in the right positions.
 Such cycles were important to help regulate timing.

 Time was indeed sacred, with the basic principles of astronomy used to determine the so-called “ritual calendar.”

 One way they determined the time was simply to look at the height of the sun above the horizon and base estimates on that – much like early navigators did.
 This meant that the Ancestral Puebloans probably did not keep track of the exact hours and minutes.

-In fact, during a recent trip to Mesa Verde, Ranger Dave Hursey – who guided my family and I through some of the cliff dwellings at Cliff Palace and Balcony House – joked that the Colorado locals tend to say that the contemporary natives are “often on ‘Indian time’” in answer to my query as to whether he thought the ancients kept precision time.
-In any case, the long shadows cast by the mesas’ tall cliffs would have made sundials moot.
+In fact, during a recent trip to Mesa Verde, Ranger Dave Hursey – who guided my family and I through some of the cliff dwellings at Cliff Palace and Balcony House – pointed out that the long shadows cast by the mesas’ tall cliffs would have made sundials moot.

 Determining the time by looking at the sun over the horizon would usually have been performed by a so-called sun priest.
 This could be relatively accurate depending on what the tribe needed the time for; however, these observations were not especially precise when it came to specific times of the day.
 This did work fine for telling the season, though, the Ancestral Puebloans’ most important time cycle.